Pjaijai/Referalah/DEVELOPER.md

 ### Creating branch

 Naming your branch with category.
-For example `feature/i-go-to-school-by-bus`
+For example `feature/i-go-to-school-by-bus`.
+Please create new branch based on `development` branch and created PR point to `development`.

 | Category Word |                               Meaning                                |
 | ------------- | :------------------------------------------------------------------: |